Video games can sometimes seem crowded with numerous vibrant UI elements, characters, and objects to remember while navigating through surroundings.

 Genre: PuzzlernrnPlatforms: PC, PS4, Xbox One, Nintendo Switch

-Return of the Obra Dinn is an engaging detective game that manages to create a strong sense of atmosphere despite having minimalistic visuals.
+Return of the Obra Dinn is an engrossing detective game that manages to create a powerful sense of atmosphere despite having simplistic visuals.

-You play as an insurance adjuster investigating the disappearance of a ship’s crew using a time-traveling pocket watch that lets you replay the moments leading up to someone’s death.
+You play as an insurance assessor investigating the disappearance of a ship’s crew using a time-traveling pocket watch that allows you to relive the moments leading up to someone’s demise.

-This tool allows you to piece together clues and draw conclusions about what happened to each crewmate throughout the ship’s epic voyage.
+This tool allows you to piece together clues and draw conclusions about what happened to each crewmate throughout the ship’s significant voyage.

 The Unfinished Swan